alphonse-lin/alphonse.github.io/devel/chem370/syllabus.md

 **Lab Manual:** Fischer, D.A.
 (2020) *[Chem 370 Lab Manual]({{site.baseurl}}/devel/chem370/lab-manual)* (free online)

 **Technology:** Students will need a laptop computer meeting Chemistry and Physics' [minimum computer requirements](https://www.wcu.edu/learn/academic-services/it/computer-guidelines/index.aspx).
 A web browser and internet connection capable of streaming video will be necessary for submitting homework assignments and accessing course materials.

+Students are strongly encouraged to install [R](https://cran.r-project.org/) + [RStudio](https://rstudio.com/) on their computers to complete coursework.
+These software are free for students and run on Windows, Mac OSX, and Linux.
+Students may alternatively use the software on STEM VCAT, although this may add some additional complexity to assignments.

+Much of the course content will be delivered via Microsoft Teams and/or the course website.
+It is recommended that students install the Microsoft Teams desktop and/or mobile app(s) on their device(s).
+MS Teams is available for installation through the WCU Office365 web portal.

 <a id="covid"/>